 - Thinly slice the star fruit to about 1 cm in width

-- Dip the sliced star fruit into the topping.
+- Dip the sliced star fruit slices into the melted butter mixture.

-- Place the starfruit on the bottom of the cake tin
+- Place the star fruit slices on the bottom of the cake pan.

 MAKE THE CAKE

-- In a bowl, beat the erythritol and butter together until fluffy.
+- In a large bowl, beat the allulose and butter together until light and fluffy.

-- Add the vanilla extract and eggs, one at a time and beat well.
+- Add the vanilla extract and eggs, one at a time and whisk well.

-- Add the coconut flour, salt and baking powder and stir well.
+- Add the coconut flour, salt and baking powder and continue to whisk.

 - Gradually add the coconut milk until you have a smooth batter.

-- Spoon the cake mixture into the star fruit lined tin
+- Pour the cake batter into the star fruit lined baking pan.

 - Bake for 30 -35 minutes until the cake is firm and golden.
 Check that it is cooked through with a toothpick.

 - Remove from the oven and let cool in the tin for at least 10 minutes.